jlacar/jlacar.github.io/kotlin/aoc-learnings.md

 They're called [scoped functions](https://kotlinlang.org/docs/scope-functions.html) and the one that's really useful for debugging, literally in the moment, is the `also` scoped function.
-This little beauty allows you take a look at just about anything that's happening anywhere, even in the middle of an expression.
+This little beauty allows you take a peek at just about anything that's happening anywhere, even in the middle of an expression.

 Here's an example of how to get a window (pun intended) into what was happening in the code we had earlier.